Passage of Anti-Money Laundering Act (AMLA) of 2001 (Republic Act No. 9160) and Subsequent AMLA Amendments (RA 9194, RA 10167 and RA 10365)

 - Creation of the Anti-Money Laundering Specialist Group (AMLSG) within the Supervision and Examination Sector (SES)

 The AMLSG was created on 13 December 2007 under MB Resolution No. 1443 to address the need for technical expertise in the supervision of AML activities of banks and non-bank financial institutions (NBFIs) under the supervision and regulation of the BSP.
-The Group became fully operational in November 2008 with 26 authorized plantilla positions.
-It is under the direct supervision of the Assistant Governor, Supervision and Examination Subsector I, SES.
+The Group became fully operational in November 2008 and currently has 34 authorized plantilla positions.
+It is under the direct supervision of the Managing Director, Supervision and Examination Subsector I, SES.

-- Issuance of a consolidted AML regulations under BSP Circular No. 706 dated 5 January 2012, otherwise known as the Updated AML Rules and Regulations (UARR)
+Issuance of a consolidated AML regulations under BSP Circular No. 706 dated 5 January 2012, otherwise known as the Updated AML Rules and Regulations (UARR)